 The Committee's mandate and objectives are rooted in Catholic Gospel values, and aim to reinforce the Ontario Catholic School Graduate Expectations.
-The Committee is committed to complying with provisions of the Ontario Human Rights Code, and The Canadian Charter of Rights and Freedoms (Charter), and the TCDSB's Code of Conduct.
+The Committee is committed to complying with provisions of the Ontario Human Rights Code, The Canadian Charter of Rights and Freedoms (Charter), and the TCDSB's Code of Conduct.
+The Committee will also have regard to the Truth and Reconciliation Commission's Calls to Action.